tobychui/zoraxy/README.md

 ## License

-This Github repo is for storing the release binary and collecting issue only. **This project is not open source and the provided binaries are for function review purpose only.** For business users, please contact toby@imuslab.com for commercial licensing details.
+This project is open source under AGPL.
+I open source this project so everyone can check for security issues and benefit all users. **If your plans to use this project in commercial environment which violate the AGPL terms, please contact toby@imuslab.com for an alternative commercial license.**